-William G. Heideman, President and CEO of Hollenbeck Palms, brings unique skills and credentials to his position.
-Born on the grounds, Mr. Heideman attended elementary and high school in nearby San Marino, California.
+William G. Heideman, President Emeritus of Hollenbeck Palms, brings unique skills and credentials to his position.
+He was born at Huntington Memorial and lived on the grounds until he was 5, when the family moved to San Marino where his father grew up.
+Mr. Heideman attended elementary and high school in nearby San Marino, California.
 Following his graduation in 1972 from California State University, San Diego with a degree in Public Administration and Psychology, he joined the Hollenbeck staff as the full-time Assistant Administrator.
-He became Executive Director in 1986 and currently serves as President and Chief Executive Officer.
+He became Executive Director in 1986, and retired in April 2019 after 48 years of excellent service.
+He currently serves as President Emeritus.

 A Licensed Nursing Home Administrator, Heideman is a Fellow in the American College of Healthcare Administrators (ACHCA), a past Board member and officer of the California Chapter and has been a Certified Preceptor since 1984.
 His additional professional involvement includes membership in the Leading Age of California (LAc) and served on its Insurance Trust, including serving two three-year terms on the Board of the Trust.
 Heideman is a founding member of a State approved self-insured workers comp group GuardianComp comprised of LAC members and currently serves on its Board of Directors.

 Mr. Heideman has an invaluable understanding of the distinctive needs of Hollenbeck Members, as well as the unique requirements of the extensive physical plant.
 He has 45 years of hands-on experience in managing the finances and daily operations, as well as working closely with its Board of Trustees and staff to assure financial stability and quality of care of Members.